jgm/pandoc/test/command/biblatex-title-and-shorttitle.md

 CSL “container-title-short” could also be set
 - from biblatex “shortjournal”
-- for inbook, incollection etc. from the “shorttitle” field of the crossreferenced book, collection etc. entry (see item5, item6)
+- for inbook, incollection etc. from the “shorttitle” field of the cross-referenced book, collection etc. entry (see item5, item6)
 ... but it might not really be worth it, “container-title-short” not being used once in my sample of 70+ CSL styles.

 }